1st Quarter Results for 2012

-Elma, NY – Servotronics, Inc. (NYSE Amex – SVT) reported net income of $418,000 (or $0.21 per share Basic – $0.19 per share Diluted) on revenues of $8,275,000 for the first quarter ended March 31, 2011 as compared to net income of $622,000 (or $0.32 per share Basic – $0.29 per share Diluted) on revenues of $7,884,000 for the comparable period ended March 31, 2010.
-The 5% increase in revenues is attributable to increased product sales at the Company’s Advanced Technology Group (ATG) which exceeded a decrease in product sales at the Consumer Products Group (CPG).
+Elma, NY – Servotronics, Inc. (NYSE MKT – SVT) reported net income of $63,000 (or $0.03 per share Basic and Diluted) on revenues of $8,369,000 for the first quarter ended March 31, 2012 as compared to net income of $418,000 (or $0.21 per share Basic – $0.19 per share Diluted) on revenues of $8,275,000 for the comparable period ended March 31, 2011.
+The increase in revenues is attributable to increased product sales at the Company’s Advanced Technology Group (ATG) which exceeded a decrease in product sales at the Consumer Products Group (CPG).
 Net income was adversely affected by product mix, write-off of start-up costs related to new product lines/products, product development expenses and ramp-up costs to meet customers’ forecasted increases in product requirements.
 Cost containment efforts, operational consolidation evaluations, equipment updating, procurement cost reductions, outsourcing and other front-end expense producing activities that are necessary to produce long-term benefits are continuing with high priority.

-Government procurements are expected to continue to be volatile and may result in significant period to period product delivery variances at the CPG and, to a lesser degree, at the ATG.
-The Company’s aggressive marketing efforts are enhanced by ongoing product developments at both the ATG and the CPG.
-The Company continues to expand its capabilities by adding product lines, new products and resources to the Company’s inventory of skills and expertise while simultaneously evaluating operational consolidation alternatives.
-The Company’s product developments, expanded capabilities and the recovering global economy are expected to be beneficial to the Company’s operations and the formation of a larger foundation for future growth.
+Government procurements are expected to continue to be volatile and result in significant variances in period to period product delivery requirements.
+The Company continues to expand its capabilities by adding product lines and resources to the Company’s inventory of skills and product offerings.
+The Company’s many product developments and expanded capabilities are expected to benefit from continuing cost improvements through manufacturing enhancement and consolidation as the Company converts each challenge into an opportunity.